 The FPED has many important applications in Federal nutrition policies and in education programs.
-It is used to estimate mean and usual intakes of FP components by Americans and to evaluate whether Americans eat according to the DGA recommendations, by linking FPED with the appropriate WWEIA, NHANES dietary intake data.
-The FPED (as MPED) data files are also used as a source file for SuperTracker, a dietary assessment tool [7], Healthy Eating Index [8], and USDA Food Plans including the Thrifty Food Plan [9], to name a few.
-Federal agencies such as the USDA Economic Research Service, Center for Nutrition Policy and Promotion, Food and Nutrition Service, U.S. Department of Health and Human Services [10], National Cancer Institute [11], and the Centers for Disease Control and Prevention use the data to conduct epidemiological studies, surveillance, risk analysis, policy analysis and to develop dietary intervention programs and messages.
+It can be used to estimate the mean intakes of FP components and to evaluate whether Americans eat according to the DGA recommendations by linking FPED with the appropriate WWEIA, NHANES dietary intake data.
+The FPED data release includes the WWEIA, NHANES day 1 and day 2 dietary data converted to FP components.
+The FPED data files are also used as a dietary assessment tool such as the Healthy Eating Index [7], and USDA Food Plans including the Thrifty Food Plan [8], to name a few.
+Federal agencies use the data to conduct epidemiological studies, surveillance, risk analysis, policy analysis and to develop dietary intervention programs.
+These agencies include USDA Economic Research Service (ERS), Center for Nutrition Policy and Promotion (CNPP), Food and Nutrition Service (FNS), U.S. Department of Health and Human Services (HHS) [9], National Cancer Institute (NCI) [10], and the Centers for Disease Control and Prevention (CDC).

-FPED can be used in dietary research, if the foods in the study can be directly linked to FNDDS food codes.
+FPED can be used in dietary research, where the foods in the study can be directly linked to FNDDS food codes.